Motor racing-Verstappen wins Imola sprint as Leclerc stretches F1 lead | Sports-Games

 Magnussen's Haas team mate Mick Schumacher ensured he starts in 10th place, with a chance of securing his first point.
 The safety car was brought out on lap two when Alfa Romeo's Chinese rookie Guanyu Zhou and Alpha Tauri's Pierre Gasly got in a tangle.

-Zhou crashed out and will start last on Sunday while Gasly ended up 17th, ahead of the Williams pair of Alex Albon and Nicholas Latifi.
+Zhou crashed out and will start from the pit lane on Sunday while Gasly ended up 17th, ahead of the Williams pair of Alex Albon and Nicholas Latifi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)